 Historically, “mezcal” or “vino de mezcal” was used to refer to any agave distillate.
 On this interpretation tequila qualifies as a type of mezcal.

 In practice, the typical differences between mezcal and tequila are of craft and scale.
-Mezcal brands, particularly those found outside of Mexico, tend to be produced on a small scale by grower-producer artisans using traditional methods.
+Mezcal brands, particularly those categorised as “Artesanal” or “Ancestral”, tend to be produced on a small scale by grower-producer artisans using traditional methods.
 Tequila tends to be produced on a large scale at industrial distilleries which have embraced modern techniques, with all the gains of efficiency and loss of subtlety those techniques provide.

-Traditionally, mezcal has always been produced to between 45-55% ABV - strong compared to other modern spirits which tend to be around 40% ABV.
-With this in mind, when I first met Atenogenes I asked him if he could make me the same mezcal but at a lower ABV.
-Normally a calm and accommodating man, he suddenly became very stern.
+Traditionally, mezcal is bottled at 45-55% ABV - strong compared to the global spirits standard of 40% ABV.
+With this in mind, when I first met Atenogenes we discussed producing a mezcal at a lower ABV.
+Normally a calm and accommodating man, he became stern.

 "If it's not 48 percent, it's not mezcal"